DallasBuyer/awesome-dynamic-pricing/README.md

 #### Operational Research
 1. Data-Driven Inventory Management and Dynamic Pricing Competition on Online Marketplaces, IJCAI, 2018.
 2. Clearance Pricing Optimization for a Fast-Fashion Retailer, Operations Research, 2012.
+3. Dynamic Pricing and Lot Sizing for a Newsvendor Problem with Supplier Selection, Quantity Discounts, and Limited Supply Capacity, Computers & Industrial Engineering, 2021.

 #### Demand Learning/Forcasting/Prediction
 1. Analytics for an Online Retailer: Demand Forecasting and Price Optimization.
 INFORMS, 2015.